 “We believe that a great business exists because of the support of the local community,” Spaulding said.
 “Therefore, a business should be an active extension of the community and should strive to find meaningful ways to give back.”

 Rain or shine, Cedar Springs Brewing Co. is a great place for folks of all ages to gather!

-Photo courtesy of Cedar Springs Brewing Company.
+Photo Credit: Cedar Springs Brewing Company

 When David Ringler opened up his brewery just north of downtown, he recognized the community didn’t have a true gathering place.
 His desire was to have the city come together following a Friday night high school football game.

 Serving up a slate of traditional bar food and German-inspired food, along with modern craft beer and traditional German beers, Cedar Springs Brewing Company’s European influence, like Brewery Vivant, also extends to its community-centricity.
 Along with coloring, children can pick through a few toys and sip on craft sodas.

 Creston Brewery welcomes people of all ages with a variety of menu options and amenities.

 Parents and children alike are likely to be creatively stimulated at Creston Brewery in the North Quarter of Grand Rapids.
 Founded in 2016 as a community hub for a diverse neighborhood, Creston Brewery provides a business full of art and live music.

 For children, the taproom offers a toy basket, selection of games, floor-to-ceiling windows for constant community visuals, and ring-on-a-string game.
 The Mexican-themed menu makes its transition to a ‘Kiddos” menu, including quesadillas, tacos, and nachos.